Find Affordable College Courses

 Full Philosophy & Religious Studies at Princeton University Report

 George Washington University did quite well in this year’s ranking of the most popular places for philosophy and religious studies students to get a master’s degree.
 It came in at #8 on the list.
-GWU is a very large private not-for-profit school located in the city of Washington.
+GWU is a fairly large private not-for-profit school located in the city of Washington.

 Of the 12 students majoring in philosophy and religious studies at GWU, 33% are male and 67% are female.